 In November 2017, SDSU unveiled its "SDSU Mission Valley" plan, a detailed "vision" for the future reuse of the SDCCU Stadium site.
-Over the course of 2018, SDSU presented the draft site plan and vision of SDSU Mission Valley to more than 150 on-campus organizations and off-campus community groups and stakeholders to gather initial feedback on the plan.
+Over the course of 2018, SDSU presented the draft site plan and vision of SDSU Mission Valley to more than 150 university-affiliated organizations, community groups and stakeholders to gather initial feedback on the plan.
 The feedback received from these outreach events was compiled, synthesized, and used to make further refinements to the site plan and development expectations.
-SDSU continues to conduct outreach and gather community input regarding the Mission Valley campus planning, including a River Park Advisory Group which was heavily involved in the project's park and open space design.
+SDSU continues to conduct outreach and gather community input regarding the Mission Valley site planning, including a River Park Advisory Group which was heavily involved in the project's park and open space design.